-The Disabled Students' Program (DSP) promotes an inclusive environment for students with disabilities.
-It equips students with appropriate accommodations and services to achieve their individual academic goals.
-The staff at DSP are dedicated to supporting students and collaborating with the campus community to remove barriers to educational access and embrace the University's values of equity and inclusion.
-They believe that an accessible environment universally benefits everyone.
+The Disabled Students' Program promotes an inclusive environment for students with disabilities.
+We equip students with appropriate accommodations and services to achieve their individual academic goals.
+We are dedicated to supporting students and collaborating with the campus community to remove barriers to educational access and embrace the University's values of equity and inclusion.
+We believe that an accessible environment universally benefits everyone. -Mission Statement of the Disabled Students' Program